observablehq/plot/README.md

 The six channels take one of the following:
 * a string; if not a color name or reducer name, interpreted as a field name
 * an accessor function
-* an object _{value, reduce, color }_, where _value_ is a field string or accessor, _reduce_ is a reducer name or function, and color is the name of a color
+* an object _{value, reduce, color}_, where _value_ is a field string or accessor, _reduce_ is a reducer name or function, and color is the name of a color

 Setting a reducer on **x** or **y** implicitly groups or bins on the other (y or x).
 Setting a reducer on **color** or **size** groups or bins in both x and y dimensions.
 Setting a reducer on both x and y throws an error.